nikprov/Recipe-hub-app/README.md

    - Sample comments and ratings from each user

    Detailed instructions for database setup and population can be found in the backend README.

+4. File relative paths:
+   All files have their relative path commented out at the beginning to help in maintaining the app structure.

 ## Testing the Application